konsulting/porter/README.md

  - Set up DNS resolution... you have some options.

+   1. If you want to use Porter alongside Laravel Valet, you can use DNSmasq installed by Valet.
+      Do nothing here.
+Make sure that the same TLD is used for Porter and Valet.

-   1. Use the DNS container shipped with Porter.
+   2. Use the DNS container shipped with Porter.
       Update your machine's network DNS settings to point to 127.0.0.1 before other name servers.
       The container will resolve the domain for Porter.
-You will need to turn off locally any installed DNSmasq since the DNS container opens to port 53 on localhost. (e.g. `brew services stop dnsmasq`)
+      You will need to turn off locally any installed DNSmasq since the DNS container opens to port 53 on localhost.

-   2. Use your existing Laravel Valet domain - which uses DNSmasq installed locally on a Mac.
+      (e.g. `brew services stop dnsmasq`)

    3. Manually edit your `/etc/hosts` file for each domain.

    4. Roll your own solution.

- - Porter binds to ports 80 and 443, so you need to turn Valet off (`valet stop`) or any other services that are bound to them before using it.
+> If you choose options ii, iii or iv, you will need to turn Valet off (`valet stop`)
+> or any other services that are bound to them before using it.
+> Porter will bind it's Nginx container to ports 80 and 443.

  - In your terminal `cd` to the directory where your sites are located, and run `porter begin`.

     This command will ask for your home directory (the root of your sites) and will generate a CA Certificate (and ask your permission to trust it on Mac).

  - Finally run `porter start`

+> If you intend to run Porter alongside Valet, you need to let Porter know.
+>
+> Run `porter valet:on` and it will adjust it's settings to make this happen.
+>
+> Porter will then set up and maintain 'proxy' records with Valet so that traffic for Porter sites ends up in the right place.

 ## Usage